Ike-Ikechukwu/Used-cars-resale-analysis-cars24/README.md

 ### Project Overview

-This project delivers an extensive data analysis of used car listings sourced from **Cars24**, one of India’s most popular online platforms for buying and selling pre-owned vehicles.
-The analysis focuses on understanding customer preferences, evaluating the factors that influence resale prices, and examining how various attributes contribute to vehicle depreciation over time.
+This project analyzes used car listings from Cars24, a major platform for buying and selling pre-owned vehicles in India.
+It looks into what customers prefer, what affects resale prices, and how cars lose value over time.

-Through exploratory analysis and visualization, this project offers actionable insights tailored to help key stakeholders such as **car buyers**, **sellers**, **dealership**s, and **marketers** make informed decisions within the dynamic landscape of the used car market.
+The goal is to give useful insights for buyers, sellers, dealerships, and marketers so they can make better decisions in the used car market.

 ### Problem Statement

-The value of a used car is influenced by a combination of factors including mileage, car age, condition, number of previous owners, and brand/model popularity.
-For buyers, determining fair value and ensuring quality can be difficult.
-For sellers and dealers, identifying the right time to sell and choosing which cars to stock is essential.
+The resale value of a used car depends on several factors — like mileage, age, condition, number of past owners, and the brand or model.
+For buyers, it can be hard to know if a car is priced fairly.
+For sellers and dealers, timing and stock choices matter a lot.

-This project addresses the following key questions:
+This project aims to answer key questions like:

-- What are the most influential factors affecting the resale price of used cars?
+- What factors have the biggest impact on resale price?
-- How do car age, mileage, and ownership history impact depreciation?
+- How do age, mileage, and ownership affect a car’s depreciation?
-- Which Maruti models and variants are most frequently listed and resold?
+- Which Maruti models and variants show up most often in listings?
-- How do imperfections and repainted parts affect perceived value and pricing?
+- Do imperfections and repainted parts lower the car’s value?

 ### Dataset Overview